hairizuanbinnoorazman/demonstration/trying_faas/README.md

 You can then proceed to follow some of the instructions or you can just continue to follow the commands here

-Run the following commands to get faas in
+Run the following commands to get faas in.
+This involves creating additional workspaces before installing it.
+This would reduce confusion when running it.
 ```
 git clone https://github.com/openfaas/faas-netes && \
   cd faas-netes